florentx/fiole/docs/developer.rst

 ``Fiole`` is thread-safe and you can configure more than one application (for complex projects).

-``Fiole`` does not provide a built-in facility to install plugins.
+``Fiole`` supports hooks which can be registered for each application.
-However, the components of ``Fiole`` are thought to allow some extensibility.
+Moreover, the components of ``Fiole`` are well thought to allow extensibility.
 For example the template engine is configurable through attributes, and all the components of the template engine can be subclassed easily.